DavisPL-Teaching/119/README.md

 ## Welcome and Course Information

 Welcome to ECS 119!
-I am super excited to have you here.
+We are super excited to have you all here.

 - **Instructor:** Caleb Stanford
 - **TA:** Muhammad Hassnain